Paying your bill

 Please call us at (860) 486-4830, 8:00am-5:00pm, Monday-Friday to speak with a Bursar representative.

 If you have any questions, please email us at email@example.com or use our live chat at bursar.uconn.edu.
-We will be back in the Wilbur Cross building starting on August 15, and will be available to accept walk-ins at that time.
+You can also come to the Wilbur Cross Building for a walk-in appointment from 8am-5pm Monday through Friday.
 The office will remain cashless and will accept only check payments in-person.

 The Office of the Registrar has updates located on their website: https://registrar.uconn.edu/